nasa/instructions/README.md

 **If you are looking for information & instructions on [NASA's Public GitHub Organization](https://github.com/nasa), Please check out [INSTRUCTIONS.md](/docs/INSTRUCTIONS.md)**

-Please reach out to us at nasa-data@lists.arc.nasa.gov if you have any questions not covered in the instructions above.
+Please reach out to us at hq-open-innovation@mail.nasa.gov if you have any questions not covered in the instructions above.

 ---